Prospective members are welcome to try bushwalking or other activities with NPA. Check our extensive activities program here.

-Illawarra Branch business meetings are held quarterly.
-All members are invited to attend and contribute to the discussion.
+Illawarra Branch business meetings are held quarterly on a Saturday afternoon.
+All members are welcome to attend and contribute to the discussion.
 The Branch also holds occasional social events and information nights.

-As well as our busy activities program and participation in many local events, we continue to advocate for nature protection in our unique region with particular attention to the Illawarra Escarpment and its urban interface.
-We keep an eye on the state of the local tracks, maintain an active Facebook page and regularly liaise with the local office of NPWS.
+As well as our activities program and participation in local events, we continue to advocate for nature protection in our unique region with particular attention to the Illawarra Escarpment and its urban interface.
+We keep an eye on the state of the local tracks, follow developments in local councils, maintain a Facebook page and regularly liaise with the local office of NPWS.
 Branch officers take any opportunities to speak to the media or local groups.
 Some current projects of interest are;

 Mountain biking on the Illawarra Escarpment

 We have been involved in this complicated and controversial issue for several years and belong to the Advisory Group run by NPWS and Wollongong Council.
 Currently the plans are for two trail networks at Mt Kembla and Balgownie.
 While there has been some progress on the Mt Kembla network, with construction planned to start in 2023, the more straightforward Balgownie network is still in the approval stages.
 NPA and our sister organisation the Illawarra Escarpment Alliance (EscA) argued strongly against putting new trails through Illawarra Subtropical Rainforest (a federally listed Endangered Ecological Community) at Balgownie and we are pleased that this advice is being followed.

 Walking tracks on the Illawarra Escarpment